-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will expand by 13 percent by 2028.
+If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will expand by 13 percent by 2028.

-There are several reasons why these jobs are growing so rapidly.
-One is homeowners using government incentives to install more energy-efficient comfort systems.
+There are a couple of reasons why these careers are increasing so fast.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
 Then there’s the ban on R-22 Freon® refrigerants, which impacts old equipment.
-Lastly, there’s the red-hot real estate market and a house shortage that’s driven an increase in new construction homes.
+Finally, there’s the red-hot home market and a property shortage that’s driven a bump in new construction houses.

-One of the most needed jobs is working as an HVAC technician.
-Discover about what they do, how to become one and about how much you can expect to receive.
+One of the number one needed careers is working as an HVAC technician.
+Learn more about what they do, how to become one and about how much you can expect to receive.

 What Is an HVAC Technician?

-A HVAC technician is a person who services, installs and maintains heating and cooling equipment.
-Most serve both homeowners and business owners.
-And, most important, you’ll be skilled with:
+A HVAC technician is an individual who services, installs and maintains heating and cooling systems.
+Most work with both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 - Air conditioners